 [1950, Rome, Italy]

-Andrea Riccardi is Professor of Contemporary History at La Terza University in Rome.
+Andrea Riccardi has taught Contemporary History at the University of Bari, and at La Sapienza and La Terza University in Rome.

-Andrea Riccardi is also known internationally for having founded, in 1968, the Community of Sant'Egidio.
-In addition to its social commitment and its many development projects in the southern hemisphere, Sant'Egido is known for its commitment to favouring peace and dialogue.
-Andrea Riccardi played a role in mediating various conflicts and contributed to attaining peace in several countries, such as Mozambique, Guatemala and the Ivory Coast.
-In 2003, TIME magazine included him in their list of thirty-six "modern heroes" of Europe, individuals that stand out because of their professional courage and humanitarian commitment.
+Andrea Riccardi is also known internationally for having founded, in 1968, the Community of Sant’Egidio.
+In addition to its social commitment and its many development projects in the southern hemisphere, Sant’Egido is known for its commitment to favouring peace and dialogue.
+Andrea Riccardi played a role in mediating various conflicts and contributed to attaining peace in several countries, such as Mozambique, Guatemala, Ivory Coast, Guinea.
+In 2003 TIME magazine included him in their list of thirty-six “modern heroes” of Europe, individuals that stand out because of their professional courage and humanitarian commitment.

-On 21st May 2009, he was awarded the Charlemagne Prize, which is assigned annually to public figures and institutions promoting a united Europe and contributing to spreading a culture of peace and dialogue.
-Over the years it has been given to eminent European statesmen, such as Alcide De Gasperi, Konrad Adenauer, Winston Churchill, Robert Schuman, Carlo Azeglio Ciampi and Angela Merkel.
-Andrea Riccardi is among the few non politicians to have received the prize.
-The motivation reads: "In tribute to his outstanding involvement for a humane Europe exemplifying solidarity inside and outside its borders, for understanding among peoples, cultures and religions, and for a more peaceful and just world."
+On 21st May 2009, he was awarded the Charlemagne Prize, which is assigned to public figures and institutions promoting a united Europe and contributing to spreading a culture of peace and dialogue. whose life epitomizes the history of the last century.
+The motivation reads: “In tribute to his outstanding involvement for a humane Europe exemplifying solidarity inside and outside its borders, for understanding among peoples, cultures and religions, and for a more peaceful and just world.”

 From 16th November 2011 to 27th April 2013, he was Minister for International Cooperation and Integration Policies of the Government of Prof. Mario Monti.

 On 22nd March 2015 he was elected Chairman of Società Dante Alighieri